UhhhAaron/SaladBind/README.md

 *BIND-ing* the good features from other projects together! (and fucking nuke the bad ones)

-It's like if CLI and CLI+ had a baby: Switch between miners, pools, **and algorithms** with ease using a fancy UI and some brand-new extras, like an interactive configuration editor built right in to the program; **no website involved!**
+It's like if CLI and CLI+ had a baby: Switch between miners, pools, **and algorithms** with ease using a fancy UI and some brand-new extras, like an interactive configuration editor built right in to the program; **no website needed**!

 And the best part: It's **open-source**!
-And another part is that we don't ever use your token, except for *once* in the configuration process.
-You can get your Rig ID automatically using your token!
-Once you've done that, **never again.** You will never have to enter your token again, we don't store it either!
-But, you don't have to give your token, you can enter your Rig ID manually too!
+And another part is that we don't ever use your token, except for **once** in the configuration process.
+Using your token, you are able to get your Rig ID automatically!
+Once you've done that, **never again**.
+You will never have to enter your token again, and we don't store it either!
+But you don't have to give your token, you can enter your Rig ID manually too!
 Security first!

 Oh, and did we mention the **insane data savings**?
-SaladBind downloads miners on demand, so there's no need to download 460MB of miners you'll never use, and you don't have to install Python, Java, or anything else on your computer.
+SaladBind downloads miners on demand, so there's no need to download 460MB of miners that you'll never use, and you don't have to install Python, Java, or anything else on your computer.
 Just download SaladBind, and you're good to go - it's only **40-50MB**!

 Oh and one last thing, did we mention it's **not-for-profit**?
 We don't any have hidden fees and pools which means we do not scrape on top of your earnings.

-Welcome to the next generation of Salad CLIs!
+**Welcome to the next generation of Salad CLIs!**

 ## Installation

-Head to our [GitHub Releases](https://github.com/VukkyLtd/SaladBind/releases/latest) page, download the latest release, and run it. **BUT KEEP READING!**
+Head to our [GitHub Releases](https://github.com/VukkyLtd/SaladBind/releases/latest) page, download the latest release for your operating system, and run it. **BUT KEEP READING!**

 If you are on macOS or Linux, please note that these platforms are untested and you may encounter bugs.